Sutton Courtenay Weirs

 Description: At Sutton Courtenay there are 4 separate weirs, which we have numbered 1-4, paddling upstream from Culham.
 The weirs bypass Culham Lock.
 This venue is well frequented by local clubs as the most user-friendly weir (Weir 2) is open in most water levels.

-Hazards: Weir 4 is the biggest and should be avoided at all costs you will not get out as there is an anti scour wall and a massive tow back.
+Hazards: Weir 4 is right next to the recently built hydro weir and is the biggest of the weirs, it should be avoided at all costs, you will not get out as there is an anti scour wall and a massive tow back.

 Characteristics: There is usually a stopper and wave train at weir 2 which varies from very easy to moderate (depending on water levels) and can be enjoyed by most levels of paddler.
 At high water levels a second weir (Weir 3) produces a big surf wave/stopper and wave train for the more adventurous.

 Weir 1 – is in a pool by itself.
 It is a double radial, which is only open in very high water levels.
 There are a lot of boulders beneath this weir and a nasty stopper can form, so is best avoided.

 Weir 2 – is situated in the main pool and is very user-friendly.
 This weir has two large radials in the middle that are only opened at high flows (when this weir is washed out), with two double smaller radials at each side.
 One or more of these small radials is usually open in all but the driest summer conditions and makes an excellent play spot for novice and intermediate paddlers, or anyone wanting to practise moving water and stopper skills.
 At times, slalom poles are hung across the river here (after gaining permission from the landowner) and local slalom paddlers practise on these waves.